Generalized Jacobians and explicit descents: Introduction

-We expect this will be of relevance to future efforts to compute these Selmer sets {\em on average}.
-Namely, it should be possible to identify this collection of coverings with the orbits in some coregular representation (as is done in \cite{BGW} for the hyperelliptic case).
-The results in Propositions \ref{prop:phicov} and \ref{prop:solublecoverings} would then have implications for the structure of the space of orbits.
-Thorne has recently made progress understanding the situation for non-hyperelliptic genus $3$ curves with a marked rational point \cite{Thorne1,Thorne2}.
+We expect our interpretation may also be of relevance to future efforts to compute these Selmer sets {\em on average}.
+Namely, it should be possible to identify the collection $\Cov_\frak{m}^n(J^1)$ with the orbits in some coregular representation (as is done in \cite{BGW} for the hyperelliptic case).
+The results in Theorems~\ref{thm:solublecoverings} and~\ref{thm:phicov} would then have implications for the structure of the space of orbits.
+Thorne has recently made progress understanding the situation for nonhyperelliptic genus $3$ curves with a marked rational point \cite{Thorne1,Thorne2}.
 It is our hope that the results of this paper may shed light on the corresponding situation when there are no rational points.